Garvit1809/Eco/README.md

 EcoTogether attempts to address the issue of environmental sustainability through human responsibility.
 It provides users a social platform where they are able to share resources in order to enact change in their community, and features a tool that helps users find eco-friendly alternatives to commercial products.
 Through EcoTogether, we aim to bring people together in the environmental movement, and instill hope that it is never too late to save our planet.

+## Inspiration
+Environmental sustainability has become increasingly difficult to achieve in the modern world due to factors such as exponential growth in population, consumerism, and the need for natural resources (overexploitation).
+Through these detrimental effects, our planet has fallen victim to unprecedented changes, including habitat loss, degradation, and climate change.

+EcoTogether attempts to address the issue of environmental sustainability through human responsibility.
+It provides users a social platform where they are able to share resources in order to enact change in their community, and features a tool that helps users find eco-friendly alternatives to commercial products.
+Through EcoTogether, we aim to bring people **together** in the environmental movement, and instill hope that it is never too late to save our planet.

+## ⚙ What it does
+Our project, EcoTogether, is made up of three main components:
+1. **Home:** A little introduction on the problem we are trying to solve, our goal/aim, and our roles within this project.
+2. **Social:** Users can share their contribution to environmental preservation with others. ]They can post upcoming campaigns and events and can collaborate with each other.
+3. **Campaigns/Events:**  They also have the ability to start campaigns and events.
+Other users can join these campaigns by donating in order to support the specified cause or meeting up at scheduled clean up sites.
+As for events, users are able to organize hackathons, seminars, and contests to spread environmental awareness.
+4. **Eco-finder**: This page helps users to find eco-friendly products instead of commercial ones.
+For example, if the user wants to find a toothbrush, then it will give search results of environment friendly toothbrush substitutes.

+## 🛠How we built it
+- **Frontend:** We built out frontend on the _ReactJS_ library and used _styled-components_ for styling and smooth animations.
+We also used some _ready-built components_ from the _Material UI_ library.
+In addition to this, _react-toastify_ was used for error handling and _Axios_ was used for handling HTTP requests.
+We also used a Google Search API for our EcoFinder section.
+- **Backend:** Our backend was built on _Node.js_.
+We used _Express.js_, which is a _Node.js_ framework, for middleware features.
+We used _MongoDB_ as our database and _mongoose_ as an ORM. _Socket.io_ was also used to implement the bidirectional data transfer in the chat box inside the campaign section.

+## 🚀What's next for EcoTogether
+- Improving the UI
+- Adding fully functional features like donations, group chats in the Campaign Section, so that people joining a campaign can interact in the application only and can support the event by donating.
+- Incorporate ML to help users to quickly find eco-friendly products

 ## Key Features

 - A post page where users can share their contribution to environmental preservation with others